web-dev-media/applyFiltersJs/README.md

   /**
    * Place the doFilter() function this will handle
-   * the registred filter functions
+   * the registered filter functions
    *
    * @param {string} filterName
    * @param filterObj